Marten Harcourt Griffin1

 Consanguinity Index=0.0%

-Lady Jane Paget was born on 13 October 1798.2 She was the daughter of Field Marshal Sir Henry William Paget, 1st Marquess of Anglesey and Lady Caroline Elizabeth Villiers.2,1 She married General Sir Francis Nathaniel Conyngham, 2nd Marquess Conyngham, son of General Sir Henry Conyngham, 1st Marquess Conyngham and Elizabeth Denison, on 23 April 1824 at Brook Street, St. George Hanover Square, London, England.2 She died on 28 January 1876 at age 77 at 14 Marine Crescent, Folkestone, Kent, England.3
+Lady Jane Paget was born on 13 October 1798.2 She was the daughter of Field Marshal Henry William Paget, 1st Marquess of Anglesey and Lady Caroline Elizabeth Villiers.2,1 She married General Sir Francis Nathaniel Conyngham, 2nd Marquess Conyngham, son of General Sir Henry Conyngham, 1st Marquess Conyngham and Elizabeth Denison, on 23 April 1824 at Brook Street, St. George Hanover Square, London, EnglandG.2 She died on 28 January 1876 at age 77 at 14 Marine Crescent, Folkestone, Kent, EnglandG.3

 From 23 April 1824, her married name became Conyngham.
-As a result of her marriage, Lady Jane Paget was styled as Marchioness Conyngham on 11 October 1861.
+After her marriage, Lady Jane Paget was styled as Marchioness Conyngham on 11 October 1861.

 Children of Lady Jane Paget and General Sir Francis Nathaniel Conyngham, 2nd Marquess Conyngham